 - chopped fresh parsley

 - In a large pot or dutch oven, melt butter over medium-high heat.
 Sprinkle the meat with some salt and pepper to taste; add to the pot and give it a quick sear, 1-2 minutes on each side.
 Using a slotted spoon, transfer meat to a bowl; keep warm.
 (At this stage the beef will still have specs of pink.
 Don't worry!
 It will finish cooking in the soup.)

 - Stir in the tomato paste and Worcestershire sauce.

 - Pour in the beef stock; bring to a boil.

 - Add in the dried noodles.
 Reduce heat to a simmer and cook for 5-7 minutes until al dente.

 - In a bowl or large measuring cup, combine the sour cream and flour.
-Whisk in 1 cup of the hot soup; pour mixture back into the pot.
+Whisk in 1 cup of the hot soup until combined; pour mixture back into the pot.
 Cook and stir for 1-2 minutes to thicken.

 - Taste, and adjust seasoning with a little more salt and pepper, if necessary.

 - Serve in individual bowls with some fresh chopped parsley.